NevoAbigail/Capstone/docs/README.md

 HazardAnalysis: contains the Hazard Analysis documentation

-Presentations: contains the powerpoints for Rev 0 and Rev 1 demos
+Presentations: contains the powerpoints for Rev 0 and Rev 1 demos, and EXPO poster

 ProblemStatementAndGoals: contains documentation for the Problem Statement